 What is a stamp duty holiday?

 The idea behind a stamp duty holiday is that it will lessen the financial burden on potential home buyers.
 Hopefully, encouraging more prospective buyers.
 This, in turn, would help restore confidence in the market.
-These would two factors would work together to get the market moving again.
+These two factors would work together to get the market moving again.

-Would a stamp duty holiday help potential buyers?
+Does a stamp duty holiday help potential buyers?

 A stamp duty holiday is not unprecedented.
 During the 1992 downturn, a stamp duty holiday helped double the number of homes sales.
 A 12-month stamp duty holiday was also one of the measures introduced following the 2008 financial crash to boost the property market.

 This stamp duty holiday has helped stimulate property market activity in 2020 and 2021. the latest Nationwide house price index revealed that the record-breaking house price growth has started to slow as the stamp duty holiday has been phased out.
 Unfortunately, the side effect of fueling the rising house prices by increasing demand for properties has not necessarily benefitted homebuyers.